-A Fijian military delegation visited Tasmania this week to see first-hand the training that AMC Search, the commercial arm of the Australian Maritime College, provides to their country’s patrol boat officers.
+A Fijian military delegation visited Tasmania to see first-hand the training that AMC Search, the commercial arm of the Australian Maritime College, provides to their country’s patrol boat officers.

 For 25 years, AMC Search has been running training for South Pacific Island patrol boat workforces, under contract to the Department of Defence.